cheprasov/php-simple-profiler/README.md

 =========

 The SimpleProfiler is a tool for automatic analysis of code.
-Or, you just using simple tools like Stopwatch and Counter.
+Or, you can just using simple tools like Stopwatch and Counter.

 ##### Features:
 - Easy to connect with a project if you want of analysis of your code.